total-typescript/total-typescript-book/book-content/book.md

 > TIP: There is a system for adding types to `.js` files using JSDoc comments which TypeScript supports, but it isn't enabled by default.
 We'll touch on that later.

-The reason TypeScript does this is, first of all, to support a better experience working in JavaScript for VSCode users.
+The reason TypeScript does this is, first of all, to support a better experience working in JavaScript for VS Code users.
 A subset of TypeScript's features is better than nothing at all.

 But the upshot is that moving to TypeScript should feel extremely familiar for JavaScript users.
 It's the same IDE experience, just better.